Water Quality Permit Program

 Update on 2300-A Pesticide General Permit

-Through July 8, 2016, people may comment on the proposed 2300A National Pollutant Discharge Elimination System pesticide general permit extends to Monday, July 18, 2016.
+Opportunity to comment on the proposed 2300A National Pollutant Discharge Elimination System pesticide general permit extends to Monday, July 18, 2016.

 The proposed permit is for a discharge to surface waters of the state from the application of (1) biological pesticides, and (2) chemical pesticides that leave a residue.
 It contains limits to minimize pesticide use; reporting and recordkeeping requirements; and new requirements for use of acrolein-, copper-, and xylene-based aquatic pesticide use within irrigation system boundaries.